 Leave Gyantse, and drive about 2 hours to Shigatse City (altitude: 3,800m), the second-largest city in Tibet.

-Tips of today: 1.
+Tips for today: 1.
 Wear warm clothes to prevent from cold and wild; 2.
 Get your passport prepared for application of Alien's Travel Permit when arrival at Shigatse.

 After breakfast, set out to chase the dream journey to the peak of the world - Mount Everest.
 Departing from Shigatse city, via Lhatse, you will witness spectacular high plateau views that you can never see in other places - super blue sky, float light clouds, stretching snow mountains, endless grasslands...
 The most highlighting moment is when you get to Gawula Pass (5,250m) where you get off the car to marvel at the spectacular scenery of five glorious peaks over 8,000 meters, Mt.
 Makalu (8,463m), Mt.
 Lotse (8,516m), Mt Everest (8,844m), Mt.
 Cho Oyu (8,201m) and Mt.
 Shishapama (8,020m) dominating on Himalaya Ranges from left to right.
 Keep driving about 2 hours from Gawula, you will reach Mount Everest Scenic Area Parking Lot where you will shift on to an eco-bus to visit Rongbuk Monastery (altitude: 5,100m), the highest monastery in the world as well as the best photography location to take photos of the intoxicating view of Mt.
 Everest, and spend some time exploring the Everest Base Camp.

 Accommodation: if you visit Mount Everest during off season (November to April), you will accommodate at Rongbuk Guest House near the Rongbuk Monastery; if you visit Mount Everest during the peak season (May to October), you will accommodate at the Tibetan Tents Camp which is only run between May and October by local Tibetans.
 It is near Rongbuk Monastery as well.
 The accommodation at both places is very simple and basic, only dorm beds with communal squat toilets are available.
 Duvets, heated blankets and hot water will be provided, and you are suggested to bring your own sleeping bag and toilet paper.
 There is no running water, sinks or showers.
 The dining room just offers basic breakfast and dinner without menu.